Search via Quantum Walk: From quantum walk to search

 To explain our approach, in the rest of this section, and in the next one, we assume that the classical Markov chain $P$ is ergodic and reversible.
-Let us recall that a finite Markov chain is ergodic if it is irreducible and aperiodic.
-The Markov chain $P$ is said to be {\em reversible\/} if $P = P^*$, where $P^*$ is the time reversed chain.
 For a reversible chain the corresponding discriminant~$D(P)$ is symmetric.
 Symmetry implies that the singular values of~$D(P)$ equal the absolute values of its eigenvalues.
 Since~$D(P) = \diag(\pi)^{1/2} \cdot P \cdot \diag(\pi)^{-1/2}$ is similar to the matrix~$P$, their spectra are the same.
 Therefore, we only study the spectrum of~$P$.
-The Perron-Frobenius theorem and the ergodicity of~$P$ imply that the eigenvalue~$1$ is the only eigenvalue of $P$ with absolute value $1$ and has multiplicity~$1$.
+The Perron-Frobenius theorem and the ergodicity of~$P$ imply that the eigenvalue~$1$ has multiplicity~$1$, and is the only eigenvalue of $P$ with absolute value $1$.
 The corresponding eigenvector of~$D(P)$ is~$( \sqrt{\pi_x}\, )$, and every singular (or eigen-) vector of~$D(P)$ orthogonal to this has singular value strictly less than~$1$.
-Transferring this property to the quantum walk~$W(P)$ via Theorem~\ref{thm-spectrum}, $\ket{\pi}$ is the unique eigenvector of the unitary operator~$W(P)$ in~$\ay + \bee$ with eigenvalue~$1$, \suppress{ } and the remaining eigenvalues in~$\ay + \bee$ are bounded away from~$1$.
+Transferring this property to the quantum walk~$W(P)$ via Theorem~\ref{thm-spectrum}, $\ket{\pi}$ is the unique eigenvector of the unitary operator~$W(P)$ in~$\ay + \bee$ with eigenvalue~$1$, and the remaining eigenvalues in~$\ay + \bee$ are bounded away from~$1$.
 We use this observation to identify the component of any state~$\ket{\psi} \in \ess$ perpendicular to~$\ket{\pi}$.

-The main idea in our implementation of the above approach is to use phase estimation~$\cite{Kitaev95,CleveEMM98}$. \begin{theorem}[Phase estimation, Cleve et al.~\cite{CleveEMM98}] For every pair of integers $m,r\geq 1$, and a unitary operator~$U$ of dimension~$m \times m$, there exists a quantum circuit $C(U)$ that acts on~$m+s$ qubits, where~$s = r + \Order(1)$ and satisfies the following properties: \begin{enumerate}\reduceitemm
+The main idea in our implementation of the above approach is to use phase estimation~$\cite{Kitaev95,KitaevSV02,CleveEMM98}$. \begin{theorem}[Phase estimation; Cleve, Ekert, Macchiavello, and Mosca~\cite{CleveEMM98}] For every pair of integers $m,s\geq 1$, and a unitary operator~$U$ of dimension~$2^m \times 2^m$, there exists a quantum circuit $C(U)$ that acts on~$m+s$ qubits and satisfies the following properties: \begin{enumerate}\reduceitemm

-\item The circuit~$C(U)$ uses $2s$~Hadamard gates, $\Order(s^2)$ controlled phase rotations, and makes $2^{s+1}$ calls to the controlled unitary operator $\mathrm{c-}U$.
+\item The circuit~$C(U)$ uses $2s$~Hadamard gates, $\Order(s^2)$ controlled phase rotations, and makes $2^{s+1}$ calls to the controlled unitary operator $\control{U}$.